Here are some resources of various kinds that I’ve felt helpful as a postgraduate student and early career researcher.

 Equality and Diversity

 We all need to be more aware of a lack of diversity and equality in archaeology early on in our careers.
-Here are some links (please message me to suggest more resources)

 To help writing a publication, I find the steps in this guide useful: 11 steps to structuring a science paper editors will take seriously